-Board of Regents Elects New Officers, Swears in Newly Appointed Members
+Board Elects New Officers, Swears in Newly Appointed Members

 Turner, who just completed a term as vice chairman of the board, replaces Larry Anders of Plano as chairman of the board.